Year-End Financial Planning For Rental Property Owners

 Capital improvements or fixed assets are significant purchases that can affect the value of your property, as well as your annual depreciation deduction.
 If your property will need a new appliance, roof, or HVAC system soon, consider making the purchase this year.

-Account for disaster, casualty, or theft.
+Account for Disaster, Casualty, or Theft

 If disaster, casualty, or theft affected your rental property business, the losses may be tax deductible.
 And if you’ve already received a reimbursement from your insurance company, make sure the payment is recorded correctly.